tericcabrel/snipcode/packages/embed/README.md

 ```

 ## Preview a snippet
-To preview the snippet embed page, start the Node.js server:
+To preview the snippet embed page, start the Node.js server in a new terminal.
 ```shell
 yarn dev
 ```